HitGrab/finder/README.md

 - You can use `searchRule()` to ensure your rule has a valid shape.
 - Use `finderStringCompare` to do a case-insensitive search that removes whitespace and line breaks.
-- If you have a large volume of data to process, you can add a `debounceDelay`.
+- If you have a large volume of data to process, you can add a `debounceMilliseconds`.

 <!--
 Buttons for linking to implimentation in the example repo and the docs, we can add these later when we're finalized with the structure!